Elections

 If you’re interested in becoming a board candidate, please follow these steps:

-2. Application Deadline: Applications must be submitted by 10 days before our Annual Meeting, each year.
+2. Application Deadline: Applications must be submitted at least 5 business days before our Annual Meeting each year.
+This year, applications are due by April 15, 2025.

-3. Review and Reply: We will review your application and reply with instructions on including you on the ballot.
+3. Review and Reply: We will review your application and follow up with instructions on how to be included on the ballot.

 Contact Us